mdrijwan/submission-portal-web/README.md

 ### Try the App

-You can checkout the app here
+You can checkout the app here which is live!
 [Submission Portal](https://main.dlrs3z5jcw5jj.amplifyapp.com/).